movestore/movestore.github.io/copilot-shiny-sdk.md

 # MoveApps `Shiny Module` overview
 This documentation describes the basics for developing R-Shiny modules for MoveApps.
-Further information on Shiny and Shiny Modules can be found at  https://shiny.rstudio.com/tutorial bzw. https://shiny.rstudio.com/articles/modules.html
+Further information on Shiny and Shiny Modules can be found at  https://shiny.rstudio.com/tutorial and https://shiny.rstudio.com/articles/modules.html, respectively.

 An R Project is provided for the development of Shiny Modules [copilot-shiny-sdk.zip](copilot-shiny-sdk.zip ':ignore').
 This R Project can and should be used as a starting point for the development of your R-Shiny App.